Skip to main content

 • By participating in this program, you agree not to discuss or otherwise disclose your ongoing work under this program or any vulnerabilities with parties outside the program without explicit consent from DoiT, except as provided below.

-• Vulnerability reports that do not include careful manual validation, such as reports based only on results from automated tools and scanners or which describe theoretical attack vectors without proof of exploitability, will be automatically closed as "Not Applicable."
+• Vulnerability reports that do not include careful manual validation, such as reports based only on results from automated tools and scanners or which describe theoretical attack vectors without proof of exploitability, will be automatically closed as "Not Applicable".

 • Sensitive information is considered as user credentials, information stored within our databases, DoiT and its customers' personally identifiable information and business information, private API keys and authentication tokens.